Proxy Server Request & Response Headers

 X-ProxyMesh-Timeout header to specify the number of seconds you want to wait.

 These headers are inserted by the proxy server.
 They will be included with the other response headers from the remote site, unless it is an HTTPS request, in which case the headers are included with the Connection response.

 This header is included with every response, and its value is the IP used for the request.
-If you'd like to use the same IP for a subsequent request, pass in this header unchanged.

 When an IP specified by the